Meat: Biochemical

-Red and white

-Meat can be broadly classified as "red" or "white" depending on the concentration of myoglobin in muscle fibre.
-When myoglobin is exposed to oxygen, reddish oxymyoglobin develops, making myoglobin-rich meat appear red.
-The redness of meat depends on species, animal age, and fibre type: Red meat contains more narrow muscle fibres that tend to operate over long periods without rest, while white meat contains more broad fibres that tend to work in short fast bursts.

-Generally, the meat of adult mammals such as cows, sheep, and horses is considered red, while chicken and turkey breast meat is considered white.

-Nutritional information
+Nutritional

-All muscle tissue is very high in protein, containing all of the essential amino acids, and in most cases is a good source of zinc, vitamin B12, selenium, phosphorus, niacin, vitamin B6, choline, riboflavin and iron.
-Several forms of meat are also high in vitamin K. Muscle tissue is very low in carbohydrates and does not contain dietary fiber.
-While taste quality may vary between meats, the proteins, vitamins, and minerals available from meats are generally consistent.
+Muscle tissue is high in protein, containing all of the essential amino acids, and in most cases is a good source of zinc, vitamin B12, selenium, phosphorus, niacin, vitamin B6, choline, riboflavin and iron.
+Several forms of meat are high in vitamin K. Muscle tissue is very low in carbohydrates and does not contain dietary fiber.

-The fat content of meat can vary widely depending on the species and breed of animal, the way in which the animal was raised, including what it was fed, the anatomical part of the body, and the methods of butchering and cooking.
-Wild animals such as deer are typically leaner than farm animals, leading those concerned about fat content to choose game such as venison.
-Decades of breeding meat animals for fatness is being reversed by consumer demand for meat with less fat.
-The fatty deposits that exist with the muscle fibers in meats soften meat when it is cooked and improve the flavor through chemical changes initiated through heat that allow the protein and fat molecules to interact.
-The fat, when cooked with meat, also makes the meat seem juicier.
-The nutritional contribution of the fat is mainly calories as opposed to protein.
-As fat content rises, the meat's contribution to nutrition declines.
-In addition, there is cholesterol associated with fat surrounding the meat.
-The cholesterol is a lipid associated with the kind of saturated fat found in meat.
-The increase in meat consumption after 1960 is associated with, though not definitively the cause of, significant imbalances of fat and cholesterol in the human diet.
+The fat content of meat varies widely with the species and breed of animal, the way in which the animal was raised, what it was fed, the part of the body, and the methods of butchering and cooking.
+Wild animals such as deer are leaner than farm animals, leading those concerned about fat content to choose game such as venison.
+Decades of breeding meat animals for fatness is being reversed by consumer demand for leaner meat.
+Small amounts – in the range 3–7 % – of fat deposited near the muscle fibers ("marbling") in meats can slightly improve perceived flavour, juiciness and tenderness, but contribute no more than about 5 % to overall palatability.
+Fat around meat further contains cholesterol.
+The increase in meat consumption after 1960 is associated with significant imbalances of fat and cholesterol in the human diet.

-The table in this section compares the nutritional content of several types of meat.
-While each kind of meat has about the same content of protein and carbohydrates, there is a very wide range of fat content.

 Production

-Meat is produced by killing an animal and cutting flesh out of it.
-These procedures are called slaughter and butchery, respectively.
-There is ongoing research into producing meat in vitro; that is, outside of animals.